bautimar/cs464_assignment2/beets-master/docs/guides/main.rst

 Installing on Windows
 ^^^^^^^^^^^^^^^^^^^^^

 Installing beets on Windows can be tricky.
+Steps listed below are based on Windows 10.
 Following these steps might help you get it right:

-1. If you don't have it, `install Python`_ (you want Python 3.6).
+1. If you don't have it, `install Python`_ (you want at least Python 3.6).
+   The latest major version of Python is 3.10.
 The installer should give you the option to "add Python to PATH."
 Check this box.
 If you do that, you can skip the next step.

 2. If you haven't done so already, set your ``PATH`` environment variable to include Python and its scripts.
-To do so, you have to get the "Properties" window for "My Computer", then choose the "Advanced" tab, then hit the "Environment Variables" button, and then look for the ``PATH`` variable in the table.
-Add the following to the end of the variable's value:
+To do so, open the "Settings" application, then access the "System" screen, then access the "About" tab, and then click "Advanced system settings" located on the right side of the screen.
+This should open the "System Properties" screen, then select the "Advanced" tab, and then select the "Environmental Variables" button.
+In the "Environmental Variables" screen, look for the ``PATH`` variable in the user variable and system variable tables.
+Add the following to the end of the variable's
-   ``;C:\Python36;C:\Python36\Scripts``.
+   value: ``;C:\Python310;C:\Python310\Scripts``.
 You may need to adjust these paths to point to your Python installation.

+3. Check if Python is installed on your system.
+Open the "Command Prompt" application, and enter "python --version".
+The installed version of Python should be printed.
+If not, double check to see if ``PATH`` environment variables are correctly pointing to your Python installation path.

-3. Now install beets by running: ``pip install beets``
+4. Now install beets by running: ``pip install beets``.

-4. You're all set!
-Type ``beet`` at the command prompt to make sure everything's in order.
+5. You're all set!
+Type ``beet`` in the command prompt to make sure everything's in order.

 Windows users may also want to install a context menu item for importing files into beets.
+This approach allows for the option to add directories through the GUI, in addition to the command line.

-Download the `beets.reg`_ file and open it in a text file to make sure the paths to Python match your system.
-Then double-click the file add the necessary keys to your registry.
-You can then right-click a directory and choose "Import with beets".
+1. Download the `beets.reg`_ file and open it in a text file to make sure the paths to Python match your system.
+Replace the quoted path with the beets executable located in the "Scripts" folder within the "Python" directory.

+2. Then double-click the file to add the necessary keys to your root registry.
+   When prompted by Windows to give permission in changing the registry, select "Yes".

+3. Now, you should be able to right-click a directory and choose "Import with beets".

 Because I don't use Windows myself, I may have missed something.
 If you have trouble or you have more detail to contribute here, please direct it to